Innovative Education, Music and Literacy Grant Guidelines

 - We will be implementing one Innovative Education and Mary Ellen Thompson Music Fund grant round.
 Deadline for applications will be January 8, 2024.

 - The Eleanor Laing Law Literacy Grant application deadline will remain March 31st.

-- Applicants must be Fargo Public School District employees.
+- Applicants must be a Fargo Public School District employee.
 This may be a single teacher, a group of teachers/staff, or administrators.